PaulHatch/simpleelastic/readme.md

 ```

 We could use a `Dictionary<string, object>` here, but this client supplies a `Map`
-class which it is shorter to type and makes the resulting query easier to read, and
+class which it is shorter to type and makes the resulting query easier to read.
-implements DynamicObject, allowing direct property assignment.

 With the Map class, our query now looks like this: